grosser/parallel/README.markdown

 TODO
 ====
  - sync the output, so that results do not appear all at once
- - find a less hack approach (without manual creating so many envs)
+ - grab the 'xxx examples ..' line and display them at the bottom
- - Rails 2.3: 1/1000 tests randomly fails because of `Mysql::Error: SAVEPOINT active_record_1 does not exist: ROLLBACK TO SAVEPOINT active_record_1`
+ - find a less hacky approach (without manual creation so many envs)

 Author